FaserF/hassio-addons/wiki.js/README.md

 ## Authors & contributors

 The original program is from the Requarks Team [NGPixel][NGPixel].
-For more informatios please visit this page: https://github.com/Requarks/wiki
+For more informations, please visit this page: https://github.com/Requarks/wiki
 The hassio addon is brought to you by [FaserF].

 ## License